Caodong school: History

 The Caodong school was founded by Dongshan Liangjie and his Dharma-heir Caoshan Benji.
-Dongshan traced back his lineage to Shitou Xiqian (700-790), a contemporary of Mazu Daoyi (709–788).
+Dongshan traced back his lineage to Shitou Xiqian (700–790), a contemporary of Mazu Daoyi (709–788).
 Sayings to the effect that Shitou and Mazu were the two great masters of their day date from decades after their respective deaths.
 Shítóu's retrospective prominence owes much to the importance of Dongshan Liangjie.
 Shítóu does not appear to have been influential or famous during his lifetime:

 In the 11th century the Caodong-school nearly extinguished.
 Dayang Jingxuan (942-1027), the last descendant of the Caodong-lineage passed on his dharma-transmission via Fushan Fayuan, a teacher from the Linji school, to Fayuan's student Touzi Yiqing (1032-1083), who was born five years after Jingxuan's death.

-During the Northern Song (960-1127) the Caodong was not successful in the social elite.
+During the Northern Song (960–1127) the Caodong was not successful in the social elite.
 The Linji school and Yunmen school dominated Chán.
-It was Touzi Yiqing's student Furong Daokai (1043-1118) who was a successful monastic, and revived the Caodong school.
+It was Touzi Yiqing's student Furong Daokai (1043–1118) who was a successful monastic, and revived the Caodong school.

-His dharma "grandson" Hongzhi Zhengjue (1091-1157) became very successful among elite literati in the Southern Song (1127-1279), when the Imperial Court decreased their influence on society, and Chán schools became dependent on elite literati for support.
+His dharma "grandson" Hongzhi Zhengjue (1091–1157) became very successful among elite literati in the Southern Song (1127–1279), when the Imperial Court decreased their influence on society, and Chán schools became dependent on elite literati for support.
 Under Hongzhi and Zhengzie Qingliao, the Caodong school was revived and became one of the major traditions of Song dynasty Chan.

 These Song era teachers taught a practiced termed "silent illumination" or "serene reflection" (Ch: 默照禅) which relied on the doctrine of inherent enlightenment and buddha-nature.
 Since Buddha was seen as something already present in the mind, all that one needed to do was to let go of all striving and this was achieved by silently sitting in meditation.

 The success of the revived Caodong school drew opposition from Linji school figures like Dahui Zonggao, who promoted the Hua Tou method of koan practice, and attacked silent illumination as quietistic.

 In 1227 Dōgen Zenji, a former Tendai student, studied Caodong Buddhism under Tiantong Rujing, and returned to Japan to establish the Sōtō sect.
 His lineage incorporates not only the dharma-transmission via Fushan Fayuan, but also Linji dharma-transmissions via Eisai and his student Myozen, a teacher of Dogen, and the Linji dharma-transmission of Dahui Zonggao via the Nōnin school.

+Influence

+Korea

+Caodong school was introduced to Korea at the end of Silla, through Seon master Ieom (利嚴, 869–936).
+He arrived China in 894 and studied under teaching of Yunju Daoying.
+He returned to Silla in 911 and then established Sumi-san (須彌山) school to expand Caodong's teaching.
+He had several hundred students, his sect is one of Nine mountain schools.
+Later, the Nine mountain schools had been unified to Jogye Order by Jinul and Taego Bou.